RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/CDRDihedralConstraintMover.md

 ###Optional

 ####Cluster-based Constraint Settings
--   use_cluster_constraints (&bool) (Default=true): Add cluster-based constraints?
+-   use_cluster_csts (&bool) (Default=true): Add cluster-based constraints?
 If false, we will use general dihedral constraints.

 -   force_cluster (&string) (Ex: L1-11-1): Force addition of cluster constraints of this particular cluster.
 Must be same CDR length as the current CDR.